DAK404/Truncheon/Readme.md

 The above examples can be executed by copying and pasting the source code provided above.
 By following the instructions correctly, you can create an example API which will print "Hello World!" on the screen, which can help you begin creating your own APIs for Truncheon.**</span>

 <span style="color:#FF0000">**ATTENTION:
-APIS AVAILABLE WITH THE PROGRAM IS TESTED AND VERIFIED FOR ITS FUNCTIONALITY AND IMPLEMENTATION DUE TO THE NATURE OF THE [LICENSE](License.md) OF THE PROGRAM.
-3RD PARTY APIS WHICH ARE NOT OPEN-SOURCE ARE NOT TESTED AND VERIFIED BY THE AUTHORS OF THIS PROGRAM.
-THE USERS ARE RESPONSIBLE FOR DOWNLOADING AND USING THE 3RD PARTY API PROGRAMS, WHICH MAY OR MAY NOT BE OPEN-SOURCED.
-THIS PROGRAM IS OPEN SOURCED.**</span>
+APIS IMPLEMENTED IN THE OFFICIAL RELEASES OF TRUNCHEON IS TESTED.
+THE USER IS LIABLE FOR THE LOSS OF DATA OR ANY DAMAGES OR MALFUNCTION THAT ARISES FROM THE USE OF THE PROGRAM APIS.
+MORE REGARDING THIS IN THE [LICENSE](License.md) FILE.
+THAT BEING SAID, THE PROGRAM FEATURES AND APIS ARE THOROUGHLY CHECKED AND TESTED.
+FUTURE UPDATES MAY INCLUDE CHANGES TO THE API IMPLEMENTATION AND/OR TO THE API CALLS.
+ANY PROGRAM BUILT ON TOP OF TRUNCHEON MAY NEED TO UPDATE THEIR PROGRAM TO ACCOMODATE THE CHANGES.
+THIS PROGRAM IS OPEN SOURCE AND THE LINK TO THE SOURCE CODE AND DOCUMENTATION IS GIVEN ABOVE.**</span>

 <span style="color:#e6b400">**NOTE:
 DEFINITION OF OPEN-SOURCE : PROGRAM SOURCE CODE WHICH IS WRITTEN IN A HUMAN READABLE LANGUAGE WHICH, EITHER, HAS A LINK PROVIDED TO CODE OR IS SHIPPED WITH THE PROGRAM.**</span>